This blog may contain affiliate links. Read our disclosure policy for more info.

 We’ve personally used SafetyWing for many different trips, and we’ve been reimbursed for countless expenses when we’ve fallen ill.
 SafetyWing even covered our flights back to Canada in full when the pandemic first happened (when last-minute flights before the borders closed were super expensive!)

 It’s safe to say that travel insurance has saved us thousands over the years!

 Where to Stay in the Old Town of Cartagena

 República Hostel Cartagena (Budget)

 For budget options in the old city, you can’t beat Republica Hostel.
 The hostel is perfectly located, clean, and comfortable.
-They offer dorm rooms and budget privates with breakfast included.
+They offer cheap dorm rooms and more expensive privates with breakfast included.
 The 8 bunk rooms are tight but the 6 bunk seem to be not so claustrophobic.
 They do have wifi but it can sometimes be spotty.